K-DRAMA REVIEW: “Hospital Playlist” Hums The Meaning Of Friendship Forged By Time and Love

 Old characters in medical drama have been infamous for portraying hateful villains.
 The seasoned actors invited in Hospital Playlist adorably veer away from that notion.

-Endearing for her quest to keep her son stay as a surgeon, Jung Rosa (Kim Hae Sook) has also induced drama fans to uphold her wish.
+Endearing her quest to keep her son as a surgeon, Jung Rosa (Kim Hae Sook) has also induced drama fans to uphold her wish.
 Her friendly interaction with Joo Jong Soo (Kim Gab Soo) mirrors the same friendship vibe from the five friends.
 A preview of what they could be in their old age.

 Gyeo Wool’s unrequited love